mmai/poemaze/www/wp-content/plugins/coming-soon-page/readme.txt

 Yes, we have such option and you can do this using drop down functionality.

+### The Best Offer From WpDevArt

+**You can check the best offer page here - [Best Price](http://wpdevart.com/the-best-offer-from-wpdevart)**

-We recommend you to take a look for this useful plugins - [WordPress Poll plugin](https://wordpress.org/plugins/polls-widget/), [WordPress Facebook like box plugin](https://wordpress.org/plugins/like-box), [WordPress YouTube](https://wordpress.org/plugins/youtube-video-player), [WordPress Countdown plugin](https://wordpress.org/plugins/widget-countdown), [Facebook comments WordPress](https://wordpress.org/plugins/comments-from-facebook) .
+We recommend you to take a look for this useful plugins - [WordPress booking calendar](https://wordpress.org/plugins/booking-calendar), [WordPress Poll plugin](https://wordpress.org/plugins/polls-widget/), [WordPress Facebook like box plugin](https://wordpress.org/plugins/like-box), [WordPress YouTube](https://wordpress.org/plugins/youtube-video-player), [WordPress Countdown plugin](https://wordpress.org/plugins/widget-countdown), [Facebook comments WordPress](https://wordpress.org/plugins/comments-from-facebook), [WordPress lightbox](https://wordpress.org/plugins/lightbox-popup) .

 == Screenshots ==